 • How hard is paramedic school?

-Together with a team of EMS experts, lead by Jesse Owens (NRP, FP-C)—a National Registry and Flight Paramedic and the lead author of Brainscape’s certified NREMT Paramedic flashcards—we’ve put together this guide on how to become a paramedic so that you can take your next step armed with all the information you need to rise to the challenge!
+Together with a team of EMS experts, lead by Jesse Owens (NRP, FP-C), we’ve put together this guide on how to become a paramedic so that you can take your next step armed with all the information you need!

 Step by step how to become a paramedic

-Your journey on the road to becoming a paramedic begins with a sound education; i.e. you’ll need to earn a high school diploma or GED credential.
+Your journey on the road to becoming a paramedic begins with a sound education.
+You’ll need to earn a high school diploma or GED credential.
 Does it matter if you previously dropped out of high school?
 Absolutely not.
 So long as you have earned your GED credential, you’ll have met this first criterion.

 And if you haven’t got your GED?
 Well then, get started!
 The best time to plant a fruit tree is today!